 You will start seeing the difference in yourself and how you perceive others and your work environment.

-Simply put, using these five tips can help you to see people in a new light.
+Simply put, using these five tips to manage stress at work (and in life) can help you to see people in a new light.